Rafael Vitti: Biography and career

 Without many difficulties Rafael proved to be a great learner and soon shone Pedro, influencing much on the great success of Malhação season.
 Soon after Malhação, Marcelo Faria invited to be part of the play Zero de Conduta that featured a strong cast, namely: Guilherme Hamacek, Cadu Libonati, Antônio Carlos, Mauricio Pitanga, Chico Melo and Nicole Gomes, his former partners working in Malhação.

 In 2015 he gave life to the character Pedro Miller in the series Não se apega, não the Fantástico and signed in 2015 a 3-year contract with Rede Globo.
 As an actor, Rafael Vitti also shows other talents and facets.
 In addition to being successful in work as an actor, Rafael also shown writer.
 The actor has always had desire to launch book with his poems and phrases which often disclosed in their social networks.
 Thus was started the book titled Quer Se Ver No Meu Olho? with several of his poems still made in preadolescence will today forming in a book with several pages expressing his thoughts and reflections.
 And on March 18, 2016, announced the beginning of his second book, not yet titled.

 Early in 2016, he participated in the video for the song Direção EP Vício singer Manu Gavassi.

 Also in early 2016, Rafael Vitti was tipped to antagonist in the first phase of the new novel from 9 Rede Globo Velho Chico, which premiered March 14, 2016.

 Personal life

 During the recording of the youth series Malhação Sonhos, he started dating actress Isabella Santoni, his romantic partner in the plot.
 The relationship came to an end in May 2015, shortly after the series ended.

-In February 2017, he started dating actress Tatá Werneck, assuming the relationship only in August.
+In February 2017, he started dating actress Tatá Werneck, announcing the relationship only in August.
 In January 2018, they got engaged and in October they moved in together.
 On October 23, 2019, Clara, the couple's first daughter, was born.